 30 Best Foods for Constipation Relief

-Note: These are healthy, fiber-rich foods that have other positive benefits beyond your digestive system—we’re not including those junk foods that may make you run for the bathroom for all the wrong reasons!
+Note: These are healthy, fiber-rich foods that help make you poop, but they also have other positive benefits beyond your digestive system.
+So no, we’re not including those junk foods that may make you run for the bathroom for all the wrong reasons!

 If you’re consuming the foods and drinks on this list and still having issues, be sure to see a doctor or gastroenterologist to help with your BM troubles.
 Have other bathroom issues?
 Don’t miss these IBS remedies.

 And now, these are the healthiest foods that make you poop and naturally help aid any constipation relief.

 “You can easily become constipated by not drinking enough water,” Benjamin Levy, MD, gastroenterologist at Mount Sinai Hospital in Chicago, advises.
 “I recommend drinking at least eight 8-oz glasses of water per day.
 This is especially important during the summer because we sweat water away a lot.”
 And if you’re feeling a little full, try these detox water recipes that banish bloat.

 But first, coffee.
 While the effects from a cup of Joe can vary from one person to the next, it’s highly common for the beverage to make you head for the bathroom.
 Coffee has been shown to promote the release of gastrin, which can increase colonic spike and motor activity, reports the journal Gut.
 The effects of coffee on the body are pretty fascinating, but the study goes on to explain that coffee can’t reach the colon that fast—but that it instead induces a response by acting on receptors in the stomach or small bowels.